Brian Windhorst dishes on why he changed his MVP vote in ESPN’s latest poll

 “But Shai has been so impressive, and the Thunder have been so dominant that it is really a classic case for MVP.
 So with nothing against Jokic, I did vote for Shai for first in this.”

+He's averaging 32.5 points this season, which is a career-high, and when it's all said and done, voters may look at that and the Thunder's record and decide to go with him for the MVP.

-Jokic still has enough time to change minds, but right now, it looks like Gilgeous-Alexander is in the league for winning the award.
+Jokic still has enough time to change minds, but right now, it looks like Gilgeous-Alexander is in the lead for winning the award.

 Shai Gilgeous-Alexander in the lead for MVP